 “Stitchers: Tapestry of Spirit”, a 15-minute documentary about the project, financed by a grant from Bravo, and produced by the award winning 90th Parallel Productions, was completed in July 2017.
 It has won awards at a number of film festivals, and will be shown at project exhibits. more…

-Catalogue & Interactive Archive
+Catalogue and Archive

 From the beginning, each stitched panel has been scanned at high resolution, and a database established to record stitchers’ information, and their many moving anecdotes and reflections.
-When complete, such content will be available as digital accompaniment to exhibitions.
+When possible, such content will be available as digital accompaniment to exhibitions.

 Organizational Structure